TampereJS/tamperejs-org/README.md

 The organization is split into multiple modules in order to enable independent iteration

+For example:

 - Talks
 - Sponsors
 - Organizing meetups
 - Advertising (stickers; procure, deliver)
 - Website (split into multiple tasks)

+Modules and their definitions can be found from [modules/](modules/)